VirtualBrainLab/Pinpoint/README.md

 ### Elevation

-Elevation is the angle of the probe on the manipulator, and is restricted to the range 0 (horizontal) to 90 (vertical).
+Elevation is the angle of the probe on the manipulator, and is restricted to the range 0 (vertical) to 90 (horizontal).
 Use [R/F] to control elevation.

 (note the elevation example is out of date, I will update soon)
 ![Azimuth example](https://github.com/dbirman/NPTrajectoryPlanner/raw/main/Images/elevation.gif)